 If we subtract from gross federal debt the amounts held by Federal Trusts and Federal Reserve Banks, we get a graph that looks like this:

 This is one of the primary components.
 Our current level of debt grew to 69% of GDP from 27%, the level it was the year I was born (2002).
 The next is the current mean rate of interest on government debt securities, which I computed by dividing by the net federal debt by net current federal interest outlays less Federal Reserve remittances.
 That graph looks like this:

 Those are some terribly steep rates we experienced back in the 80’s and 90’s!
 Now see how that is reflected in the net cost of interest as a share of gross domestic product:

 From this perspective, our current debt load doesn’t seem like a real issue, especially for those boomers out there who wish to return to the 1980’s and 90’s.
-I’ve modeled out how that will look over the next 30 years based mostly on Federal Reserve and Congressional Budget Office data and projections (though my model is unquestionably flawed and relies on many assumptions).
-Anyways, the graph for that looks like this:
+I’ve modeled out how that will look over the next 30 years based mostly on Federal Reserve and Congressional Budget Office data and projections, and that looks like this:

 This wasn’t a very long piece, but I hope it provided a more useful way to analyze the burden of debt on our nation’s government, and on other governments as well.
 I’m just an eighteen year old college student, so if any of this writing of mine is worthwhile, please share it, I appreciate having an audience that enjoys my work.